 Attorneys at our firm go above and beyond to help our clients seek the compensation they deserve.
 We are a nationally recognized firm with award-winning lawyers.
 Many of our clients have been referred to us by other clients who have been happy with our legal services.
 Here’s what sets us apart from other law firms:

-- The attorneys at our firm are experienced in nursing home negligence cases.
-We want nursing homes to pay for their negligent actions that caused your loved one’s injuries.
+• The attorneys at our firm are experienced in assisted living abuse and neglect cases.
+We want nursing homes to pay for their negligent actions that caused your loved one's injuries.

 We want you to be able to focus on your loved one and the rest of your family during this difficult time.
-Our attorneys will take care of all legal matters so you don’t have to.
-You can call us today to set up a free consultation.
+Our attorneys will take care of all legal matters, so you don't have to.

 Our Tampa Nursing Home Negligence Attorneys Can Help

-If a nursing home harmed your loved one, you have a right to seek immediate legal assistance.
+If your loved one suffered abuse at the hands of a nursing home, you have a right to seek immediate legal assistance.
 Dolman Law Group employs attorneys experienced in Tampa nursing home negligence.
 We can help you understand your options and develop a plan to hold those responsible for nursing home negligence accountable for their actions.